fractal13/dsu-cs-4300-ai/web/assignments.2024/assignment_150_project_final_results.md

 If multiple options are available for your problem (heuristics, evaluation functions, etc.) gather statistics on all of them for comparison.

+You may continue to improve your agent, but the purpose of this step in the project is to gather clean, publishable statistics on the agent(s) performance.

+Store the PDF document in the `project` folder of the repository as well.

 Required Submissions
 ------------------------